 How to Invest in Silver

-Although linked to the performance of a market benchmark, ETNs are not equities or index funds.
+ETNs are debt instruments, like bonds, that do not invest in any asset.
+Although they are linked to the performance of a market benchmark, ETNs are not equities or index funds.

 When Is the Best Time to Invest in Silver?